serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 }
 ```

-> If you get errors about MovieCastService, like i did, build and transform templates.

 We'll actually use MovieCast service, to list movies a person acted in.

-Last step is to create this grid in PersonDialog.ts:
+Last step is to instantiate this grid in PersonDialog.ts:

 ```cs
 namespace MovieTutorial.MovieDB
 {
     @Serenity.Decorators.registerClass()